-Scarefest offers these major haunts: Castle of the Dead Haunted House, Carnival of the Dead Forest Walk, Terror Zone Maze, Hayride of Doom, Zombie Paintball and Survive the Night.
-Scarefest is your hub for a night packed with fun – see bands, DJs and entertainment offered nightly; there’s also a heated bar tent or grab an adult drink at the Club Terror Zone.
+Scarefest offers these major haunts this year: Castle of the Dead Haunted House, Forest of Darkness and Hayride of Doom.
+Expect a night packed with fun – see bands, DJs and entertainment offered nightly; there’s also a heated bar tent.
 Plus bonfires and concessions.

 - Address: 145 Swarthout Road, Pinckney

 - Schedule: 8 p.m.-midnight Sept.
 25-26, 8 p.m.-10 a.m.
 Thursdays and Sundays Oct.
 1, 4, 8, 11, 15, 18, 22, 25, Nov.
 1, 8 p.m.-midnight Fridays and Saturdays Oct.
 2-3, 9-10, 16-17, 23-24, 30-31

 - Masks required, temperatures taken, social distancing enforced and hand sanitizer distributed.